YoZhibo/MSGNet/README.md

   - You can use the following command:`sh ./scripts/ETTh1.sh`.

 - Train your model
-  - Add model file in the folder `./models/.py`.
+  - Add model file in the folder `./models/your_model.py`.
   - Add model in the ***class*** Exp_Main.

+- Flight dataset
+  - You can obtain the dataset from [Google Drive](https://drive.google.com/file/d/1PC2G6XpYDgbmyoyNlgnkqnZeCGsN7Vl-/view?usp=sharing).
+Then please place it in the folder `./dataset`.

 ## Model